 Like watercolor pencils, the ink of these pens blends really well and creates a soft effect on your canvas.
 When blended quickly, the inks won’t leave too many lines overlapping the preceding stroke– a common issue with water-based brush markers.

-As the pens come with dual tips, it lets you create fantastic effects while allowing you to fill detailed spaces.
+As the pens come with dual tips, it let you create fantastic effects while allowing you to fill detailed spaces.
 One thing to note is that the pens are ideal for use on thick watercolor paper.
-However, the felt tips tend to leave damaged coloring books paper, so make sure you use only the soft tip over them.
+However, the felt tips tend to leave damaged coloring book paper, so make sure you use only the soft tip over them.

 We’ve already mentioned that the Tombow pens feature water-based inks, and that’s what contributes to their blendability.
 So, instead of spending dollars on a watercolor palette, you can use these pens to color your artwork and illustrations.